 "Historic buildings and landscapes embody our history.
 They remind us, through their presence, of who we are and where we've been."

 Diana has been the recipient of numerous research fellowships, research awards, and commendations for her public service in historic preservation.
 She has been awarded four American Planning Association awards, both individually and in conjunction with prior positions.
 She has been the recipient of two international research fellowships, in Sheffield, England and Rome, Italy, and three regional awards for her preservation leadership in Sonoma County.
-Most recently, Painter Preservation was the recipient of an Oregon Heritage Excellence Award for the Oregon City Historic Review Program Update project.
+Most recently, Painter Preservation was the recipient of an Oregon Heritage Excellence Award for the Oregon City Historic Review Program Historic Survey & Update Project.

 Diana Painter, "The Historic Built Environment: A Planning Perspective from the Western United States," in A Companion to Cultural Resource Management, edited by Thomas F. King.
 This chapter discusses how Cultural Resource Management fits into the planning processes of local, state and federal government agencies in the western United States.